leonp/thisdaysportion/_posts/2021-03-07-indiewebish-2.md

 ---
 title: "Notes on the “indieweb” #2: Where do I find things to read?"
 category: web
-sub: "In the first of this (hopefully!) series, I briefly discussed how to publish on your website, syndicate it to places like Twitter and deal with any comments you get.
-Now I’ll look at replacing your favourite social media feed with other sources of content."
+sub: "I briefly discussed how to publish content on your website, syndicate it to places like Twitter and handle comments.
+Now I’ll look at replacing your favourite social media feed with other sources of content – you know it’s the right thing to do!"
 ---

-Central to the idea of the indieweb is the good old fashioned website, a place where you can publish whatever you like, in whatever format or context you please, before pushing it to, say, Twitter or Facebook.
+Central to the idea of the indieweb is the good old fashioned website, [a place where you can publish whatever you like](/posts/indiewebish/), in whatever format or context you please, before pushing it to, say, Twitter or Facebook.
 This concept is known as [POSSE (Publish (on your) Own Site, Syndicate Elsewhere)](https://indieweb.org/POSSE).

 In this glorious world of writers and publishers, _everyone_ would have their own site and exchange views, opinions etc. in each others’ comments sections.
 While this may sound ridiculous – why not just respond to a tweet and be done with it? – I can attest to the fact that it did actually work.
 And I’m going to digress here a bit, so you can understand a part of the _why_ of all this.